jacentino/SqlFun/README.md

             >> join (fun b -> b.id) (fun p -> p.blogId) (fun b pl -> { b with posts = pl })
             |> curry

-The `curry` function is required because the function composition operator (>>) accepts only one-arg functions.
+The `curry` function is required because the function composition operator `>>` accepts only one-arg functions.

 ### Utilizing `dbaction` and `asyncdb` computation expressions

 ## Features
 ## Supported databases
 In its core SqlFun does not use any features specific to some db provider, so it works with all the ADO.NET providers.
+There are two extension:
-There is an extension for MS SQL, that allows to use table valued parameters, and another extension for PostgreSQL, making array parameters possible.
+* extension for MS SQL, that allows to use table valued parameters
+* extension for PostgreSQL, making use of array parameters possible